- Taking Courses Outside the Faculty

-- At the end of the Fall/Winter Session; the GPAs used for this status assessment are the annual and the cumulative GPAs.
+- At the end of the Fall/Winter; the GPAs used for this assessment are the annual and the cumulative GPAs.

 Probation, Suspension, Refused Further Registration

-The following regulations apply to students who have attempted at least one half-credit course (0.5 FCE) in the Faculty.
+The following regulations apply to students who have attempted at least one half-credit course (0.5 credits) in the Faculty.

 - A student shall be on academic probation who